*Originally written July 9, 2021. Updated June 16, 2022, with updated tax laws.

 The best way to determine if your life insurance proceeds will cover your heirs’ taxes is to consult with a tax professional who can help you calculate the amount of estate and inheritance taxes and advise you on how much life insurance you would need to pay them.

 Protect Your Family Assets with Proper Estate Planning

 The most important thing to remember about protecting your family assets is that with professional tax advice, you can use financial planning to allow your heirs to inherit your estate without paying high tax rates on the money they receive.

 We're here to help.
-Contact us today to learn about our estate and succession planning services and book an appointment with one of our financial advisors.
+Contact us today to learn about our estate and succession planning services and book an appointment with one of our estate & succession planning experts.